A MESSAGE FROM THE DIRECTOR

 Advocacy Updates

-- Several partners participated and presented during the 2021 GFF Civil Society Coordinating Group Annual Meeting which took place virtually from November 10-11.
+• Several partners participated and presented during the 2021 GFF Civil Society Coordinating Group Annual Meeting which took place virtually from November 10-11.
 Civil society partners had a chance to engage with GFF Secretariat leadership, get updates from country partners on the GFF project and impact of COVID-19 on RMNCAH and nutrition, discuss ways to collaborate on the Joint Learning Agenda and Advocacy and Accountability for Sustainable Health Financing, and plan priorities for next year.
-They shared some brief insight on key take-aways from the Global Financing Facility Annual Report 2020-2021 which was released in mid-November along with the new GFF Data Portal.
+They shared some brief insight on key take-aways from the Global Financing Facility Annual Report 2020-2021 which was released in mid-November along with the new GFF Data Portal

-- In an Oral Questions session in the House of Lords, seven peers pushed Minister Ahmad to address the UK’s contributions to and participation in Nutrition for Growth (N4G), with support from RESULTS UK in crafting the messaging and focus of questions.
+• In an Oral Questions session in the House of Lords, seven peers pushed Minister Ahmad to address the UK’s contributions to and participation in Nutrition for Growth (N4G), with support from RESULTS UK in crafting the messaging and focus of questions.
 Minister Ahmad admitted that he had read civil society’s briefing, “Time for Action,” and that the recommendations were informing the government’s thinking.
 Minister Ahmad committed to raising N4G with his U.S. counterparts and said they are looking into implementation of the OECD policy marker.

-- On behalf of Results Australia, big thanks to Louis da Gama for raising our understanding of the humanitarian crisis unfolding in Myanmar.
+• On behalf of Results Australia, big thanks to Louis da Gama for raising our understanding of the humanitarian crisis unfolding in Myanmar.
 Thanks to Louis, Results Australia was able to shine a light on some of the issues facing the country in mainstream media outlets in Australia.
 See the Australian article here and an interview with Results Australia on ABC national news live here.

-- On November 10, Results Australia hosted its annual Leadership Awards, a celebration to acknowledge and recognize the outstanding advocates, parliamentarians, journalists, and partner organizations helping to end global poverty.
+• On November 10, Results Australia hosted its annual Leadership Awards, a celebration to acknowledge and recognize the outstanding advocates, parliamentarians, journalists, and partner organizations helping to end global poverty.
 See the media release to read about the winners.

-- WACI Health hosted a Youth Nutrition Advocacy Webinar that brought together a group of young people to share intel and brainstorm advocacy strategies to support the GFF Resource Mobilization effort and nutrition-focused resource mobilization efforts, in the lead up to the Nutrition for Growth Summit.
+• WACI Health hosted a Youth Nutrition Advocacy Webinar that brought together a group of young people to share intel and brainstorm advocacy strategies to support the GFF Resource Mobilization effort and nutrition-focused resource mobilization efforts, in the lead up to the Nutrition for Growth Summit.

-- Results Australia is proud to have co-authored the report “Shot of Hope” as a part of the End COVID for All campaign, along with an Expert Advisory Group.
+• Results Australia is proud to have co-authored the report “Shot of Hope” as a part of the End COVID for All campaign, along with an Expert Advisory Group.
 This report makes the case for an ambitious, expansive, and intelligent investment to vaccinate the world.
 Read it now.

-- The ICAN Multi-Lateral Financing WG updated its recommendations for the IDA20 replenishment with more specific and targeted asks.
+• The ICAN Multi-Lateral Financing WG updated its recommendations for the IDA20 replenishment with more specific and targeted asks.
 We focused on 3 areas: 1) Policy commitments, where we aimed to refine language; 2) Resource Windows – where we called for an increase in investments for the Crisis Response Window; and 3) Indicators, where we are pushing for wasting to be added as an indicator in the Results Measurement System.

-- The 2021 World Bank and IMF Annual Meetings took place in October.
+• The 2021 World Bank and IMF Annual Meetings took place in October.
 REF ED and ACTION Chair Joanne Carter was invited to give opening remarks on the Human Capital theme during the IDA20 Forum.
 WACI Health ED Rosemary Mburu moderated the CSO Roundtable with World Bank Executive Directors.

-- The ACTION Secretariat hosted a webinar “Protecting Access to Health for Women + Girls in Afghanistan” which featured an all-women panel of human rights and global health experts.
+• The ACTION Secretariat hosted a webinar “Protecting Access to Health for Women + Girls in Afghanistan” which featured an all-women panel of human rights and global health experts.
 We heard from Negaya Chorley, CEO of Results International Australia, Afghan women with on-the-ground knowledge of the situation, among others.
 Watch the live recording here.

-- ACTION partners will be giving input on the December Gavi Board meeting papers in the coming weeks.
+• ACTION partners will be giving input on the December Gavi Board meeting papers in the coming weeks.
 The Programme and Policy Committee has issued its recommendations on two main issues for consideration by the Board: COVAX strategic issues and disease surveillance and diagnostics in Gavi 5.0.

-- For months, ACTION partners have been engaging in the IDA20 replenishment process.
+• For months, ACTION partners have been engaging in the IDA20 replenishment process.
 Ahead of the IDA Deputies Meeting at the end of October, several partners reached out to IDA Deputies.
 As a partnership, we sent a letter with recommendations to World Bank leadership on IDA20.
 In the next few weeks, we’ll be continuing that engagement by feeding into the call for input on IDA20 as well as updated recommendations ahead of the final negotiations taking place in December in Japan.

-- October 24 was World Polio Day, a day to celebrate the progress we’ve made but also to create public and political will to fully eradicate the disease.
+• October 24 was World Polio Day, a day to celebrate the progress we’ve made but also to create public and political will to fully eradicate the disease.
 In the early 20th century, polio paralyzed hundreds of thousands of children every year.
 The vaccine was introduced in the 1950s, and in 2021, there are now only 2 countries with endemic wild, naturally occurring poliovirus: Afghanistan and Pakistan.
 Global incidence of wild poliovirus has been decreased by 99%.
 Results Australia partnered with Global Citizen, Polio Australia, UNICEF Australia, and Rotary International Australia for a grassroots polio campaign; advocates used the media to highlight the need for the Australian government to invest in GPEI as the “one last push” to eradicate this disease.

 News